NamikazeAbedo/chess/README.md

    ./chess
    ```
 4. Follow the on-screen prompts to make your moves (e.g., "e2 e4")
-      -or you can use numbers from 1 to 64 why bc why not 0]0/(and it might not work check the the the list of the features)
+ - or you can use numbers from 1 to 64 why bc why not 0]0/(and it might not work check the the the list of the features)

 ## Requirements